-There have been reports of congestive heart failure and left ventricular dysfunction with ABRAXANE.
+There have been reports of congestive heart failure, left ventricular dysfunction, and atrioventricular block with ABRAXANE.
 Most of the individuals were previously exposed to cardiotoxic drugs, such as anthracyclines, or had underlying cardiac history.

 There have been reports of pneumonitis, interstitial pneumonia and pulmonary embolism in patients receiving ABRAXANE and reports of radiation pneumonitis in patients receiving concurrent radiotherapy.
 Reports of lung fibrosis have been received as part of the continuing surveillance of paclitaxel injection safety and may also be observed with ABRAXANE.

 Reports in the literature of abnormal visual evoked potentials in patients treated with paclitaxel injection suggest persistent optic nerve damage.
 These may also be observed with ABRAXANE.